kasi-sj/TrackMe/trackme-extension/README.md

-<h1 align="center" id="title">Activity Tracker Chrome Extension</h1>
+<h1 align="center" id="title">TrackMe Chrome Extension</h1>

-<p id="description">Activity Tracker Chrome Extension is a browser extension designed to track user screen time and store the data for analysis.
-It integrates seamlessly with the user's browser to capture screen time metrics and send them to the Activity Tracker backend for storage.</p>
+<p id="description">TrackMe Chrome Extension is a browser extension designed to track user screen time and store the data for analysis.
+It integrates seamlessly with the user's browser to capture screen time metrics and send them to the TrackMe backend for storage.</p>

 <h2>📱 ScreenShots</h2>